Skip to main content

 Where this matters off the screen

 Deductive reasoning shows up wherever you have to act on rules · reading a contract, debugging code, diagnosing why the kettle won’t boil, deciding whether the train you missed connects to anything else useful.
 The skill is not “being smart”; it is the patient habit of writing down what you actually know and chaining it forward.
-The five games above are short enough to keep the habit warm without ever feeling like work.
+The nine games above are short enough to keep the habit warm without ever feeling like work.

 The everyday transfer test: next time you face a frustrating system · a website form that won’t submit, a thermostat that refuses to schedule · resist the urge to retry randomly.
 List the constraints (button is grey when X, error appears when Y), and chain them.
 Whether the issue resolves cleanly is the honest score; the games above are the practice court.